MmMYC Local Sailing Rules (2023)

 • DSQ (Disqualified) will be scored as the number of boats in the daily fleet plus 1

-11. The RD may modify one or more of these rules on race day with approval of a simple majority of the skipper’s present.
-Start times may not be advanced.
+5) The RD may modify one or more of these rules on regatta day with approval of a simple majority of the skipper’s present.

-14. While more heats may be sailed on any particular day, only the first 12 heats will be recorded.
+7) While more heats may be sailed on any particular day, only the first 12 heats will be scored.

-The Fleet regattas will host only one class during each regatta, unless agreed to by the majority of skipper’s present.
-There will be a predetermined number of scheduled Fleet regattas, according to the below schedule.
+4) The Fleet Regattas will host only one class during each regatta, unless agreed to by the majority of skipper’s present.
+Weather and circumstances permitting, there will be a predetermined number of scheduled Fleet regattas, according to the below schedule.

 |Fleet||# of Regattas|

 5) Each Fleet may have a designated Fleet Captain.
 Fleet Captains:

 • May schedule ad-hoc class specific regattas on days when no other racing is scheduled.

 • Are responsible for contacting individuals who may be interested in sailing and posting proposed ad-hoc regattas on the club website before the proposed event.
 The ad-hoc regatta must be confirmed on the website as to “go” or “no-go” at least one week before the event.

 • Are responsible for ensuring there is a rescue boat and arrangements have been made for scorekeeping.